KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Replaced all deprecated `BIS_fnc_selectRandom` with the engine solution `selectRandom`.
 * Tweaked: Server log will now contain the `[STATS]` message of all clients. (players and HCs)
 * Tweaked: Preset system split to select blufor, opfor, resistance and civilians independently.
 Thanks to [Applejakerie](https://github.com/Applejakerie)
+* Tweaked: Capitals, cities and factories are now basically guarded by "militia" forces.
+Switching to regular army if the enemy combat readiness is increased.
 * Fixed: Player got custom recoil and aiming coefficients on respawn.
 * Fixed: Rare script error on closing respawn screen directly after joining the mission.
 * Fixed: Players could deploy multiple FOBs when they selected deploy fast enough on the same container.